 Eight Benefits of Having Your Facility Audited by a CMMS Expert

 Computerized Maintenance Management Software (CMMS) systems have revolutionized the day to day operations of companies spanning a wide range of industries.
 CMMSs are sophisticated and robust facilities management software systems that track work orders, quickly generate accurate reports, and instantly determine which of a business’ assets require preventive maintenance.
 On the latter, inventories and work orders were previously recorded manually by pencil and paper with little, if any attention directed toward preventative maintenance; as these usually occurred on an as needed basis when equipment breakdowns were detected.
 Today’s competitive economic climate has motivated increasing numbers of companies to turn to CMMS software systems.
 Used routinely, the CMMS benefits include extended equipment lifespans, improved organization, better time management and labor utilization and ultimately, reduced costs and increased profits.

 The above being said, companies who’ve made the decision to explore CMMS software soon discover that marketplace offers several software and services options to consider.
 Since CMMS providers are committed to ensuring that their products are efficient and easy to use as well as capable of responding to a company’s growth, it is essential that the systems are set up promptly and appropriately.
 To that end, a preferred option for large organizations with numerous assets that are often spread across several sites is to have a facility audit conducted by a CMMS expert.
 The auditing process involves having an expert come on site to take a complete inventory of a company’s major equipment and assets.
 Simply put, an initial facility audit refers to collecting all equipment data to be populated into the CMMS database.
 Once completed, the system can accurately monitor all physical aspects of a company.

-Here are eight reasons why an onsite audit is beneficial.
+Here are eight reasons why a facility audit for setting up CMMS is beneficial.

 1. Quick Turnaround with CMMS Implementation